avanesyann/aspnet-learning/NZWalks/README.md

 Then ASP.NET needs `{ id = 52 }` to build: `Location: /api/videos/52`.

 3. `video` (the created object) becomes the response body.

+## DTO Roles (Simple Version)

+1. Create/Update DTOs -> What the client *sends* to you

+These represent **input**.

+They contain only the fields the client is *allowed* to set.

+2. Read DTOs -> What the client *receives* from you

+These represent **output**.

+They contain fields you want to *show* to the client.

+- When creating, the client does not send the ID -> they don't know it.
+- When reading, the client must see the ID -> so they can update, delete, or fetch more.